Kate Middleton’s Top Fashion Moments Of 2016 Proving The Duchess of Cambridge Is A Style Icon

 In 2016, Kate Middleton has again proven that she is a style setter, wearing fashion forward looks that have subsequently sold out, creating what is called the “Kate effect.”
 What style trends did Duchess Catherine wear in 2016?

 Recently, Kate Middleton “recycled” her oxblood red coat by Hobbs for Christmas services.
-As Inquistr reported, Kate loves to recycle old clothing.
+As the Inquistr reported, Kate loves to recycle old clothing.
 Her old clothes look as fresh as any of her fresh new looks.
 In fact, one of her favorite designers, British designer and trendsetter Vivienne Westwood was quoted as stating that if Kate Middleton was recycling her clothes, other women would follow her suit and the environment would be all the better for it.

 “I don’t have any advice for her, although I think it would be great if she wore the same clothes over and again, because that’s very good for the environment and it would send out a very nice message.”